+Your time zone affects the time shown on reports and can affect other settings such as targeting.
 Your Google Ads statistics will always reflect the local time in the time zone that you've chosen for your account.

 Many countries make an annual adjustment to their official time to increase daylight hours during summer months.
 This is often called Summer Time or Daylight Savings Time.
-If the time zone that you've set for your account shifts in this way, your Google Ads account schedule and statistics will adjust automatically as well.
+If the time zone you've set for your account shifts in this way, your Google Ads account schedule and statistics will adjust automatically as well.
 Your account will also adjust when the time zone returns to normal time at the end of the summer.